-The OHS, will advise whether, in its opinion, the following medical criteria are met:
+The OHS will advise whether, in its opinion, the following medical criteria are met:

-- 1) The teacher is medically unfit to return to his or her current duties or (where practicable) modified duties in the same pay grade. - 2) The nature of this medical condition has at least one of the following characteristics: - (b) Acute life threatening physical illness - (c) Chronic progressive illness, with well-established potential to reduce life expectancy2 - (d) Major physical trauma ordinarily requiring corrective acute operative surgical treatment - (e) In-patient or day hospital care of ten consecutive days or greater3.
+- The SNA is medically unfit to return to his or her current duties or (where practicable) modified duties in the same pay grade. - 2) The nature of this medical condition has at least one of the following characteristics: - (a) Acute life threatening physical illness - (b) Chronic progressive illness, with well-established potential to reduce life expectancy2 - (c) Major physical trauma ordinarily requiring corrective acute operative surgical treatment - (d) In-patient or day hospital care of ten consecutive days or greater3.